 Launch Your Startup Company

 As a startup founder or chief executive looking to launch, many things must come together for your product to find its market.
 In today’s winner takes all competitive marketplace, and with the explosion of choice in many ecosystems, the value of traditional marketing tactics has waned.
-Today, you must appoint a revenue-focused value creator to build your marketing strategy and lead its implementation.
+You must appoint a revenue-focused value creator to build your marketing strategy and lead its implementation.

 A revenue-focused marketing leader controls the growth engine behind the CEO’s business plan.
 Today, marketing requires high levels of technical capability as a result of the explosion of digital media and the marketing technologies that are associated with digital market engagement and advertising.